-Submit five (5) personal work references utilizing the current two-page MTSA form, which is available on the MTSA website.
-These must be from the following individuals: immediate nursing supervisor(s) - (at least 1), current RN co-workers - (at least 3), and other healthcare providers - (1).
-All references must include the address and contact information of the individual completing the reference.
+Five (5) references are required with your application.
+These must be from the following individuals: immediate nursing supervisor(s) - (at least 1), current RN co-workers - (2), current or previous RN coworker (1), and other healthcare providers - (1).
+Applicants will enter the name and email address of the reference in the NursingCAS application and forms will automatically be sent for completion.
 References are subject to verification.